 With respect to allegations from the sixth woman, the committee found that the physician’s “conduct was disgraceful, dishonourable or unprofessional” and that he demonstrated “egregiously poor judgment” when he told her that they should see one another socially.

 According to the committee, the physician’s two criminal convictions were “relevant to his suitability to practice” with the panel finding that:

 It is in fact difficult for the Committee to imagine a clearer example of an offence relevant to a physician’s suitability to practise than a finding, as in this case, that he has assaulted his patients in his office during the course of a medical examination.

 However, the committee ultimately concluded that he was a low risk to reoffend.
-The panel noted that “the rehabilitative needs of [the physician] have been addressed.
+The panel noted that “the rehabilitative needs of have been addressed.
 Specific and general deterrence have also been served”.
 The committee suspended the physician’s license for six months and ordered him to pay $35,000 in costs, stating that the penalty, in their view, was consistent with similar penalties previously imposed by the committee in similar cases.

 The CPSO Brings the Matter to Divisional Court